 Latest nightly build on builds on the public TeamCity server compatible with

 The plugin makes a TeamCity build a part of a an AWS CodePipeline stage by providing a custom job worker for the TeamCity Build and Test AWS CodePipeline actions.

 It adds the

 AWS CodePipeline Action build trigger which polls the AWS CodePipeline for jobs.
 After the trigger detects a job, it adds a build to the queue.
-The build downloads input artifacts (depending on the AWS CodePipeline TeamCity action settings), runs the configured build steps and, in case of a successful build, publishes output artifacts to the AWS S3 for the usage in the following CidePipeline subsequent CodePipeline stages.
+The build downloads input artifacts (depending on the AWS CodePipeline TeamCity action settings), runs the configured build steps and, in case of success a successful build, publishes output artifacts to the AWS S3 for usage in the following steps.

 See Building End-to-End Continuous Delivery and Deployment Pipelines in AWS and TeamCity for step-by-step instructions.

 The plugin is compatible with TeamCity 9.1 and newer.